Brinqa Platform API

 conditions

-attribute in the GraphiQL Explorer, it is currently not supported.
+attribute in the GraphQL Explorer, it is currently not supported.
 Please use other filtering options to refine your queries.

 -